• Skip to primary navigation

 • Mascarpone - It adds creaminess to the soup.
 You can substitute it with double cream or use coconut cream to make this soup vegan.

-• Onion - Peel and roughly chop a medium size of brown, yellow or white onion.
+• Onion - Peel and roughly chop a medium-sized brown, yellow, or white onion.

 • Olive oil - I try and use good quality olive oil for my cooking.
 You can substitute it with butter.